CharlesJ-ABu/calculator/README.md

-# calculator JavaScript HTML CSS
+# calculator built  JavaScript HTML CSS

-Watch a demo of this calculator at http://bit.do/CALCULATOR-DEMO-AKASH-MAHANTY
+Watch a demo of this calculator at [http://bit.do/CALCULATOR-DEMO-AKASH-MAHANTY](http://bit.do/CALCULATOR-DEMO-AKASH-MAHANTY)
 ![alt text](https://raw.githubusercontent.com/akash-mahanty/calculator/master/deleteme-after-download.png)

 ## Install

-UNZIP master.zip after downloading then place all the contentents in a file [in the same file]
+UNZIP master.zip after downloading then place all the contentents in a file \[in the same file\]

 ## Security